peromack/fizido-payment-sdk/example/README.md

-# empressa_pos_example
+# horizon_pos_example

-Demonstrates how to use the empressa_pos plugin.
+Demonstrates how to use the horizon_pos plugin.

 ## Getting Started